grafana/grafana/docs/sources/features/datasources/postgres.md

 We plan to add many more macros.
 If you have suggestions for what macros you would like to see, please [open an issue](https://github.com/grafana/grafana) in our GitHub repo.

-The query editor has a link named `Generated SQL` that show up after a query as been executed, while in panel edit mode.
+The query editor has a link named `Generated SQL` that shows up after a query as been executed, while in panel edit mode.
 Click on it and it will expand and show the raw interpolated SQL string that was executed.

 ## Table queries